Search by Keyword

 (Paul McCartney – John Lennon)

-Although this song is not as memorable as most of the early Lennon / McCartney tracks (or “McCartney/Lennon” as was listed on their first British and US albums), it is very characteristic of their songwriting and performance style in various ways.
-It is undeniable in its charm, especially for American audiences who, for one unknown reason or another, were denied access to this song on any album since October 15th, 1964, when the “Introducing…The Beatles” album went out of print.
+Although this song is not as memorable as most Lennon / McCartney collaborations (or “McCartney / Lennon” as was listed on their first British and US albums), it is characteristic of the team's songwriting and performance style in many ways.
+It's undeniable in its charm, especially for American fans who, for one unknown reason or another, were denied access to this song on any album since October 15th, 1964, when the “Introducing…The Beatles” album went out of print.
 While almost every other song released by The Beatles during their career was available in the US on million selling albums or singles throughout their career, the unavailability of this track made it sound even more charming when it was found by new American audiences in the early '80s.
-Being able to find one of the cherished “lost Beatles songs” made the enjoyment even sweeter.
+Being able to discover one of the cherished “lost Beatles songs” made the enjoyment even sweeter.
 As it was, American audiences would have to wait until March 24th, 1980 to hear this track in stereo for the first time, as we’ll see later.

 Songwriting History

-Allan Clarke, former lead vocalist for The Hollies who were also on the bill for this January 26th, 1963 performance at Stoke-on-Trent, recalled in a 2023 interview with VintageRock Pod how he and fellow member Graham Nash played a small part in the writing of the song "Misery."
-"We were all in the same dressing room because there was only one," Allan Clarke recalls.
-"Of course, you're familiar with the phrase 'How are you?'
+Allan Clarke, former lead vocalist for rival British band The Hollies who were also on the bill for this January 26th, 1963 performance at Stoke-on-Trent, said in a 2023 VintageRock Pod interview how he and fellow member Graham Nash played a small part in the writing of the song "Misery."
+"We were all in the same dressing room because there was only one.
+Of course, you are familiar with the phrase 'How are you?'
 'Which songs are you performing.'
 That's frequently what happens when we try not to repeat ourselves.
 I recall being there when the two guys, Paul and John, took out their guitars and began strumming about, as if they were writing a song.
 'Come over and help us write this song,' they said.
 So Graham (Nash) and I walked over there and inserted a word and a small alteration.
 Not too much, not too drastic, nothing of the sort.
 'All right, thanks for that,' they said.
 I'm still waiting for the contract, which never arrived.
 That song was called 'Misery.'"

-After the song was completed at McCartney's home on Forthlin Road in Liverpool in the final few days of January of 1963, they were finally ready to present the song for consideration to be recorded by Helen Shapiro.
+After the song was completed at Paul's home on Forthlin Road in Liverpool in the final few days of January of 1963, they were finally ready to present the song for consideration to be recorded by Helen Shapiro.
 Shortly after this Helen Shapiro tour began on February 2nd, 1963, McCartney, being ever the PR man of the group, got up the nerve to present the song to Helen Shapiro herself.
-"We were asked by Norrie Paramour to write a song for Helen Shapiro, for her to record in Nashville," Paul explained at the time, as documented in Keith Badman's book "The Beatles Off The Record."
-"We've called it 'Misery,' but it isn't as slow as it sounds.
+As documented in Keith Badman's book "The Beatles Off The Record," Paul explained back in early 1963: "We were asked by Norrie Paramour to write a song for Helen Shapiro, for her to record in Nashville.
+We've called it 'Misery,' but it isn't as slow as it sounds.
 It moves along at quite a pace and we think Helen will make a pretty good job of it."
-The song was then presented to Norrie Paramour, who unfortunately rejected it outright.
+The song was then presented to Norrie Paramour, who rejected it outright.
 Incidentally, the resulting album, this being the October 1963 released "Helen In Nashville," appeared after her career had waned considerably and did not chart in the UK.
 In retrospect, McCartney has stated, "She turned it down.
 It may not have been that successful for her because it's a rather downbeat song.
 It was quite pessimistic."

-Kenny Lynch would also cross paths with a Beatle years later, appearing on the famous cover of the hugely successful 1973 album "Band On The Run" by Paul McCartney and Wings.
+Kenny Lynch would also cross paths with a Beatle years later, appearing on the famous front cover of the hugely successful 1973 album "Band On The Run" by Paul McCartney and Wings.

 As far as the songwriting itself goes, both Lennon and McCartney are in agreement that “Misery” was pretty much a 50/50 credit, possibly favoring Lennon slightly.
 "It was kind of a John song more than a Paul song, but it was written together," Lennon stated.
-In the book "Many Years From Now," McCartney countered: "It was our first stab at a ballad and had a little spoken preface.
+In his 1997 book "Many Years From Now," McCartney countered: "It was our first stab at a ballad and had a little spoken preface.
 It was co-written.
 I don't think either one of us dominated on that one.
 It was just a job, you could have called us hacks, hacking out a song for someone."
 The original first line of the song, as sung by Kenny Lynch, was “You’ve been treating me bad,” whereas, during The Beatles’ recording of the song, the line was changed to “The world is treating me bad.”
 This was done with the intention of giving the song a more universal appeal.

 Recording History

 The recording of this song took place during the day-long recording session in which they recorded the bulk of their first British album “Please Please Me,” on February 11th, 1963.
-It was the fifth of ten songs recorded on this day, being the last one recorded during the afternoon session of 2:30 to 6 pm.
+It was the fifth of ten songs they recorded on this day, being the last one recorded during the afternoon session of 2:30 to 6 pm.
 Noting that there were multiple takes recorded of four other songs during the afternoon session before “Misery,” it can be estimated that the eleven takes of this song were recorded during the last hour, or between 5 and 6 p.m.
 The Beatles all played their usual instruments during this recording.

 Except for another slight timing issue at the beginning, “take six” was off to a good start.
 They had added a few interesting touches to the arrangement by this time, the first noticeable one was Paul’s added grace notes on his bass guitar sprinkled here and there.
 The big surprises here were on the fourth measure of the bridges where, in addition to Harrison’s guitar run, Ringo adds a snare drum roll (not unlike what he’d perform a month later at the end of “Thank You Girl”).
 The eighth measure of the bridges also contains this snare drum roll along with a newly constructed guitar riff from Harrison that segues nicely back into the verse.
 The end of the song also features Ringo’s snare drum rolls whenever either John or Paul sings their “ooohs” or “la-la-las.”
 The timing wasn’t perfect, but we see them being very adventurous with the arrangement, possibly at the suggestion of George Martin.